C0DECREATURE/warnings-redirect/README.md

 View the risk-page.html file to see a bare-bones example of a page that will show the warnings.

 ### Customizing
-You can edit the warnings index.html page and stylesheet.css as much as you want.
-It should work as long as you keep the script at the end of the body of the index.html.
+Inside the warnings folder, you can edit the index.html page and stylesheet.css as much as you want.
+It should work as long as you keep the `<script>` section at the end of the html file.

 Call the `acceptWarnings()` function to accept the warnings and redirect the user.
 In the default setup, this is called by the accept button.